jamesmontemagno/TextToSpeechPlugin/README.md

 ### Branches
 Main branch is always the current development beta branch.
 This means that all new work can be done off this branch.
 For each release of a stable NuGet package a new release branch will be created so any additional hot fixes could be done off of that branch.

-### Contributions
-Contributions are welcome!
-If you find a bug please report it and if you want a feature please report it.

-If you want to contribute code please file an issue first and mark that you will be working on it so we can figure out a release path.
-The flow should go:

-1. Create an issue
-2. Fork project
-3. Create branch off of master (or the branch that needs a hot fix)
-4. Send pull request to the branch that code should be merged in (ensuring that you mark the issue that it is fixing)

 #### License
 Under MIT, see LICENSE file.